eclipse-ecal/ecal/doc/rst/advanced/layers/shm_zerocopy.rst

 Full Zero Copy behavior
 ==================

-The eCAL Zero Copy mechanism is working for local (inner-host) publish-subscribe connections only.
-Sending data over a network connection will no
-Sending data over a network cannot benefit from that feature.
+The Full eCAL Zero Copy mechanism is working for local (inner-host) publish-subscribe connections only.
+Sending data over a network connection will not benefit from that feature.

 Shared-Memory-only connection
 -----------------------------